strathclyde-coding-society/StrathHelper/README.md

 # StrathHelper
-A broswer extension build by the Strathclyde Coding Society to help with timetables and deadlines
+A browser extension build by the Strathclyde Coding Society to help with timetables and deadlines

+# How to run:
+npm install
+npx webpack